Glass Extension Designs for Every Style of Home

 Get the Homebuilding & Renovating Newsletter

-Bring your dream home to life with expert advice, how-to guides and design inspiration, direct to your inbox.
+Bring your dream home to life with expert advice, how to guides and design inspiration.
+Sign up for our newsletter and get two free tickets to a Homebuilding & Renovating Show near you.

-Assistant Editor Amy began working for Homebuilding & Renovating in 2018.
 She has an interest in sustainable building methods and always has her eye on the latest design ideas.
-Amy has interviewed countless self builders, renovators and extenders about their experiences for Homebuilding & Renovating magazine.
-She is currently renovating a mid-century home, together with her partner, on a DIY basis, and has recently fitted her own kitchen.
+Amy has also interviewed countless self builders, renovators and extenders about their experiences.